yash04747/docs/docs/configuration/global_arguments.md

 ## network_admin
 **Default**: `'network_admin' => false`

-This variable enables the network admin when using the `network` `<a href="/redux-framework/arguments/database" title="database">database</a>` mode.
+This variable enables the network admin when using the `network` [database](/redux-framework/arguments/database) mode.

 ## network_sites
 **Default**: `'network_sites' => true`

-This variable enables sites as well as admin when using the `network <a href="/redux-framework/arguments/database" title="database">database</a>` mode.
+This variable enables sites as well as admin when using the `network` [database](/redux-framework/arguments/database) mode.

 ## open_expanded
 **Default**: `'open_expanded' => false`